 In the 1970's, writer Ernest Callenbach proposed a new nation in his novels Ecotopia, and its "pre-quel", Ecotopia Emerging.
 These books describe a new country, formed from the secessionist states of Washington, Oregon, and the northern area of California, that is based on sustainable development and steady-state economics.

-With the results of the 2004 Presidential election, the twin sabers of sedition and secession began to rattle once more.
 These links are what I have found concerning Cascadia.
 Their content varies greatly.
 Some are strictly informational, while others lean to the political left or right by considerable degrees.